THE FIVE PARAGRAPH ESSAY

 - Write your introduction.
 You should clue your reader into what your basic idea for the paper is and introduce the 3 topics for each paragraph.
 The first sentence of your intro should be a “hook” for the reader making him want to read more.

 - Write your summary paragraph.
 This is when you “bring it home” and sum up for the reader what you have been saying to make sure he gets it.
 Draw some conclusions if you can.
 Perhaps you can throw in some added fact or fun idea to close with.
 Maybe you have learned something that you could mention.
-Or what have you tried to help the reader to see?
+Or think about what you have wanted to help the reader understand.
 All of these ideas are good for the final paragraph.